 What fills those hours is a stream of indie creativity.
 A jeweller might show a silver pendant fresh from the bench.
 A woodworker could share a turned bowl.
 A photographer might post a new print.
 Each post is a window into a small business somewhere in the UK.

-You can view the hashtag in action on X.
+You can view the hashtag on X.

 Why it matters